Reasons overpayments happen

 Contact your Income Support worker for all related Income Support questions.

-If you don’t know how to reach your worker, contact your local Alberta Supports or Alberta Works Centre.
+If you do not know how to reach your worker, contact your local Alberta Supports or Alberta Works Centre.

 Alberta Supports Contact Centre